-Pricing mechanisms in IAMs are often augmented by assumptions about regulatory and behavioural climate policies in the near- to mid-term (Bertram et al., 2015; van Sluisveld et al., 2016; Kriegler et al., 2018).
+Pricing mechanisms in IAMs are often augmented by assumptions about regulatory and behavioural climate policies in the near- to midterm (Bertram et al., 2015; van Sluisveld et al., 2016; Kriegler et al., 2018).
 The choice of GHG price trajectory to achieve a pre-defined climate goal varies across IAMs and can affect the shape of mitigation pathways.
-For example, assuming exponentially increasing CO2 pricing to stay within a limited CO2 emissions budget is consistent with efficiency considerations in an idealized economic setting, but can lead to temporary overshoot of the carbon budget if carbon dioxide removal (CDR technologies) are available.
-The pricing of non-CO2 greenhouse gases is often pegged to CO2 pricing using their global warming potentials (mostly GWP100) as exchange rates (see Cross-Chapter Box 2 in Chapter 1).
-This leads to stringent abatement of non-CO2 gases in the medium- to long-term, but also incentivizes continued compensation of these gases by CDR even after their full abatement potential is exploited, thus contributing to the pattern of peaking and declining temperatures in many mitigation pathways.
+For example, assuming exponentially increasing CO_2 pricing to stay within a limited CO_2 emissions budget is consistent with efficiency considerations in an idealized economic setting but can lead to temporary overshoot of the carbon budget if carbon dioxide removal (CDR) technologies are available.
+The pricing of non-CO2 greenhouse gases is often pegged to CO_2 pricing using their global warming potentials (mostly GWP100) as exchange rates (see Cross-Chapter Box 2 in Chapter 1).
+This leads to stringent abatement of non-CO2 gases in the medium- to long-term.

 The choice of economic discount rate is usually reflected in the increase of GHG pricing over time and thus also affects the timing of emissions reductions.
 For example, the deployment of capital-intensive abatement options like renewable energy can be pushed back by higher discount rates.
 IAMs make different assumptions about the discount rate, with many of them assuming a social discount rate of ca. 5% per year (Clarke et al., 2014).
-In a survey of modelling teams contributing scenarios to the database for this assessment, discount rate assumptions varied between 2%/year and 8%/year depending on whether social welfare considerations or the representation of market actor behaviour is given larger weight.
-Some IAMs assume fixed charge rates that can vary by sector taking into account that private actors require shorter time horizons to amortize their investment.
+In a survey of modelling teams contributing scenarios to the database for this assessment to which 13 out of 19 teams responded, discount rate assumptions varied between 2% yr-1 and 8% yr-1 depending on whether social welfare considerations or the representation of market actor behaviour is given larger weight.
+Some account the fact that private actors require shorter time horizons to amortize their investment.
 The impact of the choice of discount rate on mitigation pathways is underexplored in the literature.
-In general, the choice of discount rate is expected to have smaller influence on low-carbon technology deployment schedules for tighter climate targets as they leave less flexibility in the timing of emissions reductions.
+In general, the choice of discount rate is expected to have a smaller influence on lowcarbon technology deployment schedules for tighter climate targets, as they leave less flexibility in the timing of emissions reductions.
 However, the introduction of large-scale CDR options might increase sensitivity again.
 It was shown, for example, that if a long-term CDR option like direct air capture with CCS (DACCS) is introduced in the mitigation portfolio, lower discount rates lead to more early abatement and less CDR deployment (Chen and Tavoni, 2013).
-If discount rates vary across regions, with higher costs of capital in developing countries, industrialized countries mitigate more and developing countries less at higher overall mitigation costs compared to a case with globally uniform discounting (Iyer et al., 2015).
-More work is needed to study the sensitivity of the deployment schedule of low-carbon technologies to the choice of the discount rate.
-However, as overall emissions reductions need to remain consistent with the choice of climate goal, mitigation pathways from detailed process-based IAMs are still less sensitive to the choice of discount rate than cost-optimal pathways from cost-benefit IAMs (see Box 6.1 in Clarke et al., 2014) which have to balance near-term mitigation with long-term climate damages across time (Nordhaus, 2005; Dietz and Stern, 2008; Kolstad et al., 2014; Pizer et al., 2014) (see Cross-Chapter Box 5 in Chapter 2).
+If discount rates vary across regions, with higher costs of capital in developing countries, industrialized countries mitigate more and developing countries less, resulting in higher overall mitigation costs compared to a case with globally uniform discounting (Iyer et al., 2015).
+More work is also needed to study the sensitivity of the deployment schedule of lowcarbon technologies to the choice of the discount rate.
+However, as overall emissions reductions need to remain consistent with the choice of climate goal, mitigation pathways from detailed process-based IAMs are still less sensitive to the choice of discount rate than cost-optimal pathways from cost-benefit IAMs (see Box 6.1 in Clarke et al., 2014) which have to balance near-term mitigation with long-term climate damages across time (Nordhaus, 2007; Dietz and Stern, 2008; Kolstad et al., 2014; Pizer et al., 2014) (see Cross-Chapter Box 5 in Chapter 2).